aica-technology/api/docs/docs/reference/02-yaml-syntax.md

 #### on_unload

 The `on_unload` predicate is similar to the `on_load` predicate and is provided by the state engine.
-Any events associated with the `on_unload` predicate are handled once upon destruction of the component interface.
+Any events associated with the `on_unload` predicate are handled once the component interface has been destroyed.

 ```yaml
 component: